konieboy/PaperAirplanes/README.md

 -loops untill the user exits with /quit

 How to run
--Initialize the java server using the command "java Server" -Initialize the client using the command "java Client" -Enter the "/connect username"
+-Initialize the java server using the command "java Server <port number>" -Initialize the client using the command "java Client <ip address> <port number>" -Enter the "/connect username"
 -Exit witht the command "/quit"

-notes
--the program is hardcoded to use port 3265 on the localhost ip

 Version 0.2 will be able to send messages to the server!